MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 as the different occurrences of the same file will not be received by the same instance, and so with n instances, roughly n-1/n duplicates will slip through.

-In order to properly suppress duplicate file announcements in data streams that need multiple instances, one uses winnowing with *post_exchangeSplit*.
+In order to properly suppress duplicate file notification messages in data streams that need multiple instances, one uses winnowing with *post_exchangeSplit*.
 This option sends data to multiple post exchanges based on the data checksum, so that all duplicate files will be routed to the same winnow process.